 My emergency fund

-After having my research on the emergency fund, I am now realizing that my emergency fund is too big.
+After having my research for this article, I am now realizing that my emergency fund is too big.
 I keep an emergency fund of 15’000 CHF.
-This a bit more than 3 months expenses.
+This is a bit more than 3 months of expenses.
 We are able to save up to 50% of our income each month.
 That means one salary is covering the expenses of two months.
 We can also cover about one month expenses with our credit card as well.
-I have a health insurance with a deductible with 2500 CHF deductible.
-And I have a full insurance for my car with a deductible of 1000 CHF.
-That reduces the risk highly.
+I have health insurance with a deductible with 2500 CHF deductible.
+And I have full insurance for my car with a deductible of 1000 CHF.
+That highly reduces the risk.

-I will reduce my emergency to 10’000 CHF in a first step.
+Therefore, I decided to reduce my emergency fund to 10’000 CHF.
 I may reduce it further later.
 For now, I do not want to take any rash decisions.
 Currently, I am transferring my second pillar to my new company pension fund.
 Once it is done, I may invest a lump sum into my second pillar.
 Or I may invest that money in my broker account.
 Or maybe a mix of both.
 I will tell you what I am going to do once I did it.
 I will wait until the end of this month anyway.

 Emergency funds are a good tool to protect you against big emergency expenses.
 However, they have a big cost because that money is sleeping without bringing any interest.
 Generally, bank accounts interest is lower than inflation.
 So your emergency money is losing value every year.
 Moreover, you are generally more protected against big expenses.

 In my opinion, an emergency fund is not a bad thing.
 But you should not have a too big emergency fund.
 If you have an income, I do not see the point in having an 8 months emergency fund.
 If you are able to save a large part of your salary, you are already covered for some big expenses.
 And of course, you need savings!
 Nobody advises you to have zero savings.
 But you should invest more of your savings.